 ISA strongly advocated to the federal government that they consider the sign and graphics industry as “essential.”
 As a result of these efforts, as of April 17, 2020, the U.S. Department of Homeland Security’s Cybersecurity & Infrastructure Agency (CISA) now includes the sign and graphics industry as “critical infrastructure.”
 This is especially important since most of the states that have enacted shutdowns use the CISA guidelines to determine what is allowed to continue operating.
 Still there are steps sign companies should take to ensure that they are operating in a safe manner.

-Please click here for the latest information on each individual state's local and emergency orders, as well as the latest reopenings.
+Please click here for the latest information on each individual state's COVID health and regulatory statuses.

 WHAT ARE "ESSENTIAL BUSINESSES”